 https://www.pinterest.com/pin/AUfVFu0NN19wr3YaedpKD0Gcxv23gaTlYwbMfoZlemQyo2DfPfrKQKI/

-Designing for diverse populations is on the top of most architects minds.
+Designing for diverse populations is at the top of most architects’ minds.
 However, many wonder if it is even possible to create architecture for everyone.
-Inclusive architecture cares for all populations from the disabled to the elderly to the young and everything in between.
-It is necessary for architects to understand the barriers experienced by a wide variety of people.
-Considering a more different picture will help architecture achieve solutions that benefit everyone.
-Challenge your idea of normal, and the industry will quickly widen the capabilities of well-designed architecture.
+Inclusive architecture cares for all populations, from the disabled to the elderly to the young and everything in between.
+Architects must understand the barriers experienced by a wide variety of people.
+Considering a different picture will help architecture achieve solutions that benefit everyone.
+Challenge your idea of routine, and the industry will quickly widen the capabilities of well-designed architecture.

 WOHA’s Enabling Village (pictured above) takes universal design to the next level by incorporating a disability-focused design.
-Visitors with disabilities will find many elevators, low-gradient ramps, tactile floor indicators, as well as hearing loops and braille signs located throughout the space.
-Thanks to its impressive array of all-inclusive features, the Enabling Village was awarded the Platinum BCA Universal Design Mark Award in May of 2016.
+Visitors with disabilities will find many elevators, low-gradient ramps, tactile floor indicators, hearing loops, and braille signs throughout the space.
+Thanks to its impressive array of all-inclusive features, the Enabling Village was awarded the Platinum BCA Universal Design Mark Award in May 2016.

 Humanity currently faces major threats, including climate change and limited natural resources.
 Architects must take on these challenges and come up with better solutions.
 One way is through sustainable architecture.
 Only by having an economic focus through multiple facets of the architectural industry can we hope to protect our future environments and climate.

-One of the main philosophies behind this trend is reducing waste and recycling space.
-This includes physical space as well as minimizing energy loss.
-You can incorporate this trend into your design ideas by looking at three main areas: materials, energy efficiency, and the location.
-If you look at these main areas and take a greater holistic approach, you can make sustainability part of mainstream architecture.
+One of the main philosophies behind this architectural trend is reducing waste and recycling space, including physical space, and minimizing energy loss.
+You can incorporate this trend into your design ideas by looking at three main areas: materials, energy efficiency, and location.
+Looking at these main areas and taking a more holistic approach, you can make sustainability part of mainstream architecture.

 Going Vertical Is Becoming More Popular As Space Becomes Limited

 As the population continues growing, space is limited.
-Some creative architects are looking into vertical cities as a solution to the livable space shrinkage.
-If architects hope to address these rising concerns, they must become more space savvy.
-Not only in terms of commercial and residential space allotment but also infrastructure and public service design.
+Some creative architects are exploring vertical cities to solve the problem of livable space shrinkage.
+If architects hope to address these rising concerns, they must become more space-savvy not only in terms of commercial and residential space allotment but also in infrastructure and public service design.

-Working together the architectural industry can learn how design can better accommodate the next generation.
-Some solutions that might hold the answer to our geographical problems are vertical cities and vertical farming.
+Working together, the architectural industry can learn how design can better accommodate the next generation.
+Some solutions that might solve our geographical problems are vertical cities and vertical farming.

-Vertical farming has become popular among those in the scientific community as the solution to the negative affects traditional agriculture has on the environment.
+Vertical farming has become popular among those in the scientific community as the solution to traditional agriculture’s negative effects on the environment.
 Vertical cities take high-rise urban dwellings to the next level.
-Not only will apartments and businesses work in a multi-tier building, but entire communities.
+Not only will apartments and businesses work in multi-tier buildings but also entire communities.

 Conclusion

-All of these trends are at the forefront of many big thinkers and architectural pioneers minds.
-If you hope to unlock the key to an environmentally friendly future that lasts for generations to come, consider learning more about these emerging trends.
+These trends are at the forefront of many big thinkers’ and architectural pioneers’ minds.
+If you hope to unlock the key to an environmentally friendly future that lasts generations, consider learning more about these emerging trends.

-To learn more about how Think Architecture is using these solutions on our current projects, contact our team.
+Contact our team to learn more about how Think Architecture uses these solutions on our current projects to help shape the future of architecture.
 We would love to find out your thoughts on the evolving architectural community.